At Long Last, Member States Agree to Fix the World Health Organization's Financing Problem

 AUTHOR'S NOTE: Professor Gostin and Professor Klock lead the O'Neill Institute and Foundation for the National Institutes of Health (FNIH) project on an international instrument for pandemic prevention and preparedness.
 The FNIH provided funding to the O'Neill Institute for the project.
 Professor Gostin is the director of the WHO Collaborating Center on National and Global Health Law.
 WHO is an intellectual non-financial partner to the FNIH-managed GeneConvene Global Collaborative.
 The views in this piece are those of the authors and do not necessarily reflect the views of the FNIH.

-Alexandra Finch is a fellow at the O’Neill Institute for National and Global Health Law at Georgetown University Law Center.
+Alexandra Finch is an associate at the O'Neill Institute for National and Global Health Law and an adjunct professor of law at Georgetown University Law Center.

-Kevin A. Klock is senior vice president of operations and legal affairs (general counsel) at the Foundation for the National Institutes of Health (FNIH) and adjunct professor and scholar at the O’Neill Institute for National and Global Health Law at Georgetown University Law Center.
+Kevin A. Klock is senior vice president, chief operating officer and general counsel at the Foundation for the National Institutes of Health (FNIH) and adjunct professor and scholar at the O'Neill Institute for National and Global Health Law at Georgetown University Law Center.

 Eric Friedman is a global health justice scholar in the O'Neill Institute for National and Global Health Law at Georgetown University Law Center.